-To improve this statistic, and bring about a equal representation of all genders, the Panel Pledge initiative was developed in partnership with The Women’s Leadership Institute Australia, Chief Executive Women and the Male Champions of Change.
+To improve this statistic, and bring about equal representation of all genders, the Panel Pledge initiative was developed in partnership with The Women’s Leadership Institute Australia, Chief Executive Women and the Male Champions of Change.
 This Pledge seeks to promote the importance of diversity at any public forum, and highlight that the absence of qualified women speakers at any event not only limits perspectives, but perpetuates a lack of diversity and restricts the overall quality of the conversation.

-Upholding the Pledge
+Upholding the pledge

 When invited to present at a public forum, you are agreeing in a practical way to the following: